 Whether at the undergraduate or graduate level, many programs offer internship opportunities where students can gain hands-on experience working under a digital media professional.
 Students may also consider international studies where they will have the opportunity to learn more about social media techniques used in other countries.

 Digital media managers are knowledgeable about all aspects of online presence, including creating and developing websites and micro sites, using social media, and finding relevant opportunities for a business online.
 Employers typically look for a combination of education and experience, including a bachelor's or master's degree in a related field and an internship.
-The median salary for advertising and promotions managers, including digital media managers, was around $96,000 in 2015.
+The mean salary for advertising and promotions managers, including digital media managers, was around $133,000 in 2018.